Getting your job ads to stand out isn’t always easy…

 However, because the majority of jobseekers search for roles by postcode or an exact area – location accuracy may actually be the best way to get noticed.

-In fact, adverts that use a postcode receive 10% more applications than those without.
+In fact, adverts that use a postcode receive up to 10x more applications than those without.

 And although this can be tricky for some roles (Area Manager positions for example), keeping to one or two anchor locations (e.g. Birmingham for the West Midlands) will definitely help to boost overall application numbers.